congomongo/congomongo/readme.markdown

 Recent Changes
 --------------
-Keyword coercions are now handled automatically (and can be disabled) but query operators have been temporarily removed pending a better implementation.
+Keyword coercions for map keys are now handled automatically (and can be disabled).

+Keywords in value fields are currently converted to strings for safety, but not preserved as keywords in mongo.
+There is a facility for serializing custom types, and it can be added if there is a demand.

+(Clojure code serializes to strings easily enough that I haven't needed this yet.)

 Switched to keyword arguments for central functions in order to streamline the api and make it easier to cover less common use cases.